BarbUk/dotfiles/README.md

 ## About

-This repository contains files for configuring my Terminal environment and other various macOS settings.
+This repository contains files for configuring my Terminal environment and other various linux settings.
 See [Github does dotfiles](https://dotfiles.github.io) for more info

 ## What does it look like